-The Office Manager will administer and evaluate the day-to-day activities of the Office for Equity and Access, including significant budget management and drafting of outward facing communications.
-The role will also provide the full scope of administrative support to the Senior Vice Provost for Institutional Equity and Access who is responsible for providing oversight of the programs and offices that ensure equity and access throughout the Stanford community including the Diversity & Access Office, the Office of Sexual Assault & Relationship Abuse Education & Response, the Ombuds Office, the Sexual Harassment Policy Office and the Title IX Office.
+The Office Manager will administer and evaluate the day-to-day activities of the Office for Equity and Access, including significant budget management, website management, drafting of outward facing communications, and providing primary administrative support to the Senior Associate Vice Provost for Institutional Equity and Access.
+The Senior Associate Vice Provost is responsible for providing oversight of the programs and offices that ensure equity and access throughout the Stanford community including the Diversity & Access Office, the Office of Sexual Assault & Relationship Abuse Education & Response, the Ombuds Office, the Sexual Harassment Policy Office and the Title IX Office.

 Independently implement, administer and evaluate day-to-day activities of the unit, function or program.
 Act as key contact.

 Serve as backup building coordinator.

 Represent the program or function within the department, unit or school.
 May also represent the program or function to external constituencies.

 Participate in development of budgets or oversee budgets and monitor and approve expenditures.